On the sum of $L1$ influences: Preliminaries

 \section{Preliminaries}

-In this work, we use concepts from the analysis over the hypercube $\{-1,1\}^n$.
-For more extensive introduction to the analysis of Boolean functions and its application to complexity theory we refer to the surveys of de Wolf and O'Donnel \cite{ryan,ronald}.
-We also refer to \cite{buhrman_wolf} for extensive introduction to the complexity measures of functions such as randomized, quantum and deterministic query complexity and their relation to more analytic concepts such as degree, approximate degree, etc.
+In this work, we use concepts from analysis over the discrete spaces, specifically, the hypercube $\{-1,1\}^n$.
+For a good introduction to this area and its application to complexity theory, we refer to the surveys of de Wolf and O'Donnell \cite{ryan,ronald}.
+We also refer to \cite{buhrman_wolf} for a good introduction to the complexity measures of functions such as randomized, quantum and deterministic query complexity and their relation to more analytic concepts such as degree and approximate degree, etc. We denote by $[n]$ the set of integers between $1$ to $n$.
+It is well-known that any function $f:\{-1,1\}^n \rightarrow \R $ can be represented as a polynomial with real coefficients over the Fourier-Walsh characters: